cwaage/cs50_labs/README.md

 {% next %}

 #### Compile your program
-When you are done coding the above,  `compile` your program with the `make` command.
+Use the `make` command to compile your code.
 ```
   $ make credit
 ```

 ##### DEBUG

-You know by now that you will almost certainly experience errors when compiling.
-Do your best to work through the errors.
-Read the line numbers reported in the errors and go to the code and see what is coded on that line.
+Remember to read the line numbers reported in the errors and go to the code and see what is coded on that line.

 It's always best to start with the **first** error that is reported.
 Sometimes fixing the first error fixes ALL of them.
 For example if you forgot to declare `int x` but you use `x` in your code you might get a ton of errors that are basically asking `What is "x"!!!!
 You never declared it!!!`